AdaCore/spark2014/lrm/source/introduction.rst

    **Rationale:** A variable cannot be both a formal parameter and a global variable simultaneously.

 #. **Requirement:** Names used in the new flow analysis specifications
-   are distinct from local subprogram variables when both are in scope.  -- We may drop this rule and make it a guideline

-   **Rationale:** To avoid accidental hole in scope errors.

-#. **Requirement:** Names used in the new flow analysis specifications
    shall refer to entire variables.